 We recommend having an emergency fund that’s three times your monthly expenses.
 That may seem like an insurmountable sum at first, but you can get there.
 Start small, and you’ll be able to check off significant achievements in a hurry.

 Need help?
 Partner with a credit union like 1st United to build the emergency funds you need to thrive.
 We can offer suggestions on different ways to make savings easy, such as automating it.
-Chat with us, send us an email, or give us a call at (800) 649-0193 to let us know how we can help you take your first – or next – step on your journey to better financial health.
+Send us an email or call us at (800) 649-0193 to let us know how we can help you take your first – or next – step on your journey to better financial health.

 We understand that many people have been affected by job loss due to COVID-19 economic conditions and have been forced to make some hard budgeting decisions, including depleting their emergency savings.
 If that’s the case, we’re here to help – please let us know how we can be of assistance.